reynoldsalec/supabase-on-aws/README.md

 1. No AWS access keys or secret keys are needed in your configuration
 2. Terraform will use your environment's AWS credentials (from environment variables or ~/.aws/credentials) to create resources
-3. The EC2 instance will use its attached instance profile to authenticate with AWS services (S3, Route53, SES, etc.)
+3. The EC2 instance will use its attached instance profile to authenticate with AWS services (S3, Route53, etc.)

 Using instance profiles enhances security by:
 - Eliminating the need for long-lived credentials